-I genuinely feel that any author who uses this trope as a main plot point, is just lazy and uncreative.
+I genuinely feel that any author who uses this trope as the main plot point is just lazy and uncreative.
 There are so many things you can do to facilitate drama and push the plot forward but you choose not only the easiest but also the laziest trope.

 The sex scene wasn’t even good to be the salve to my wounds from reading these two stories.

 The third and last story was the most infuriating because it was so stupid.
 It is between Hugh and Georgina.
 The plot is atrocious and the dialogue is just as bad; the banter that we have to suffer through between Hugh and Georgina is just absolutely cringe.